MathiasEskildsen/ONT-AmpSeq/README.md

 Snakedeploy will create two folders `workflow` and `config`.
 The former contains the deployment of the chosen workflow as a [Snakemake module](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#using-and-combining-pre-exising-workflows), the latter contains configuration files which will be modified in the next step in order to configure the workflow to your needs.
 Later, when executing the workflow, Snakemake will automatically find the main `Snakefile` in the `workflow` subfolder.

 Third, consider to put this directory under version control, e.g. by managing it [via a (private) Github repository](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github)

 ### Step 3: Configure the workflow
+The workflow needs to be configured according to your directory structure and according to your needs.
+Below is an explaination of the settings that can be configured.
+These can be changed directly in the config file located at `path/to/project-workdir/config/config.yaml` or changed by command line arguments, explained later.
 * `input_dir`: Path to the input folder, containing fastq files in compressed or decompressed format.
 The pipeline expects the input files to conform to 1 of 2 directory structures, see [here](#usage-of-stats-script) for more information of directory structures.
 * `output_dir`: Path to output directory with the final results of the pipeline and a few intermediary files, thay might prove useful for other purposes.
-* `tmp_dir`: Directory for temporary files.
+* `tmp_dir`: Directory for temporary files, temporary files will be removed after a succesful run.
 * `log_dir`: Directory for log files for all invoked rules.
 * `db_path_sintax`: Database to infer taxonomy using the SINTAX algorithm.
 Should contain SequenceID, taxonomy string and a fasta sequence.
+More information at [databases](#databases).
 * `db_path_blast`: Nucleotide blast formatted database to infer taxonomy using BLASTn algorithm.
+More information at [databases](#databases).
 * `evalue`: E-value cutoff for blast.
 Default = 1e-10.
 * `length_lower_limit`: Default = 1200.
 Argument passed on to `chopper` for filtering reads.
 Appropriate values depends on amplicon length.
 This can be checked by running the helper [stats script](#usage-of-stats-script) scripts/nanoplot.sh.
 * `length_upper_limit`: Default = 1600.
 Argument passed on to `chopper` for filtering reads.
 Appropriate values depends on amplicon length.
 This can be checked by running the helper [stats script](#usage-of-stats-script) scripts/nanoplot.sh.
 * `quality_cut_off`: Default = 23.
 Argument passed on to `chopper` for filtering reads.
 Appropriate value depends on the quality of your sequencing data.
 This can be checked by running the helper [stats script](#usage-of-stats-script) scripts/nanoplot.sh.
 It is recommended to pick a Q-score >20, if your data permits it.
 * `max_threads`: Maximum number of threads that can be used for any given rule.
 * `include_blast_output`: Default = true.
 If true snakemake will output a final OTU-table with taxonomy infered from a blastn search against a nt blast database.
 * `include_sintax_output`: Default = true.
 If true snakemake will output a final OTU-table with taxonomy infered from a sintax formatted database.

-The workflow configurations can also be changed directly in the command line, for example:
+As previously mentioned, the workflow configurations can also be changed directly in the command line.
+Every configuration can be changed, keep in mind, that configurations without specified changes in the command line will use the value specified in the configuration file (`path/to/project-workdir/config/config.yaml`).
+Example of changing a few configurations from their default:
 ```
+cd path/to/project-workdir
+mamba activate snakemake
+snakemake --cores all --use-conda --config include_blast_output=False db_path_sintax=/path/to/SINTAX_DATABASE.fa length_lower_limit=400 length_upper_limit=800 quality_cut_off=20
 ```
+The code snippet above will; choose your project working directory, enabling snakemake to locate the snakefile and configuration file.
+Activate your environment containing snakemake, as described in [step1](#step-1-install-snakemake-and-snakedeploy).
+Finally, it will run the snakemake workflow, filtering out reads shorter than 400bp, longer than 800bp and with a Q-score <20.
+It will output OTU-tables with taxonomy annotated by a sintax database.
 ### Step 4: Run the workflow
 Given that the workflow has been properly deployed and configured, it can be executed as follows.
 For running the workflow while deploying any necessary software via conda using the [Mamba package manager](https://github.com/mamba-org/mamba), run Snakemake with: